flokk.

 Hospital in the Rock Nuclear Bunker Museum (Sziklakórház)

-Carved into the natural caves beneath Castle Hill, this museum preserves a World War II hospital and Cold War nuclear shelter with life-size mannequins and original equipment that older kids find genu
+Carved into the natural caves beneath Castle Hill, this museum preserves a World War II hospital and Cold War nuclear shelter with life-size mannequins and original equipment that older kids find genuinely gripping.
+The guided tour runs about 60 minutes and is suitable for ages 8 and up.

 experiences